-The EIBI Conference 2013 takes place at Van Maerlant Conference Room (VM1), Committee of the Regions, Rue Van Maerlant 2, Brussels on 26th June 2013.
-The event is part of European Sustainable Energy Week EUSEW.
+The EIBI Conference 2013 took place at Van Maerlant Conference Room (VM1), Committee of the Regions, Rue Van Maerlant 2, Brussels on 26 June 2013.
+The event was part of European Sustainable Energy Week EUSEW.

 The first edition of the EIBI Conference in 2012 showed that there is an agreement among the stakeholders that bioenergy will continue to be an important contributor to the energy mix.
 However, two major concerns were raised by industry and civil society: (i) the need to have a stable regulatory environment, which is a prerequisite for the substantial investments necessary to build sustainable bioenergy plants; (ii) the need for environmental sustainability to be conformed to, including the ILUC aspects.

-In this second edition of the EIBI Conference, we will build on the themes of the last year, while focusing on the currently most relevant issues.
-First, we will explore the question of sustainability of bioenergy production via the innovative EIBI value-chains.
-Second, we will examine how bioenergy can bring socio-economic benefits especially in the rural areas.
-Finally, we will talk about the difficulties, that companies are facing in raising finance for the first-of-a-kind advanced biofuel plants and we will present the on-going reflection on innovative financial instruments to cope with these high-risk projects in Horizon 2020.
+The second edition of the EIBI Conference 2013, built upon the themes of the previous event, while focusing on the currently most relevant issues.
+First, it explored the question of sustainability of bioenergy production via innovative EIBI value-chains.
+Secondly, it examined how bioenergy can bring socio-economic benefits especially in rural areas.
+Finally, it addressed the difficulties that companies are facing in raising finance for first-of-a-kind advanced biofuel plants and highlighted innovative financial instruments to cope with these high-risk projects in Horizon 2020.

 A consortium of eight EU Member States and Associated Countries, including the UK, Denmark, Finland, Germany, Portugal, Spain, Sweden and Switzerland, is implementing an ERA-NET Plus activity entitled Bioenergy Sustaining the Future (BESTF).
 This activity will provide funding and support to collaborative bioenergy projects that demonstrate one or more innovative steps resulting in demonstration at a pre-commercial stage.
 The competition launched on 7th January 2013 and the deadline for first stage (full) submissions was 27th March 2013.
 BESTF funds will be used to support bioenergy demonstration projects that fit into one or more of seven EIBI value chains documented in the call guidance.
 Further details can be found at the BESTF website: